-Sometimes, factory resetting your MacBook Air may be necessary to eliminate viruses and malware or if you feel like your hard disk is already bloated.
-Or perhaps you’re upgrading to a new machine and plan to sell your old MacBook Air.
-Hence, it would be best if you factory reset it to ensure no traces of your personal data are left on its hard drive.
-If you haven’t done so before, this guide will teach you how to factory reset your MacBook Air before you sell or give it away to somebody else.
+Sometimes, factory resetting your MacBook may be necessary to eliminate viruses and malware.
+Or perhaps you’re upgrading to a new machine and plan to sell your old MacBook.
+No matter the reason, it would be best if you factory reset it to ensure no traces of your personal data are left on its hard drive.
+Here’s how to do it.

-Make a Complete Backup of Your MacBook Air Using Time Machine
+1. Make a Complete Backup of Your MacBook Using Time Machine

-- Connect the external storage to your MacBook Air.
+- Connect the external storage to your MacBook.

 - Launch the Finder app then click Applications.